Slowing growth? Tick. Jittery markets? Tick. Infrastructure overcapacity? Tick. Excessive leverage? Tick.

-Compile a short checklist of indicators on the financial prospects of China's infrastructure companies and a message seems to appear in bright red: do not go there.
-Hence, it was somewhat surprising to recently see the country's largest developers tap offshore markets to raise unprecedented amounts of convertible debt.
+Compile a short checklist of indicators on the financial prospects of China’s infrastructure companies and a message seems to appear in bright red: don’t go there.
+Hence it was somewhat surprising over the past 10 days to see the country’s largest developers tap offshore markets to raise unprecedented amounts of convertible debt.
 And even more puzzling is the warm reception investors gave them.

-Just a week later, China Railway Rolling Stock Corporation (CRRC), the world's largest rolling stock manufacturer, collected $600 million via a similar transaction.
-It was the company's first issuance since its creation from the merger of two high-speed train companies a year ago.
+Just a week later China Railway Rolling Stock Corporation (CRRC), the world’s largest rolling stock manufacturer, collected $600 million via a similar transaction.
+It was the company’s first issuance since its creation from the merger of two high-speed trains companies a year ago.

-The offerings had an almost identical structure: both bonds were zero-coupon, offered no yield and had a five-year tenor.
-The only difference resided in the conversion premium – a gauge of a convertible security's perceived riskiness.
-Still, investors snapped up both bonds with seemingly equal enthusiasm, with the offerings said to have been twice oversubscribed
+The offerings had an almost identical structure.
+Both bonds were zero-coupon, offered no yield and had a five-year tenor.
+The only difference lies in the conversion premium – a gauge of a convertible security’s perceived riskiness – with CRRC’s securities issued comparatively cheaper because the company is unrated by international agencies.
+Still, investors snapped up both bonds with seemingly equal enthusiasm.
+The offerings are said to have been twice oversubscribed.

-That still doesn't quite explain why investors – especially offshore ones – would be happy to bet their money on Chinese railways.
-However, taking a closer look at who the issuers were is instructive: both are state-backed companies with useful connections and an implicit anti-failure guarantee (CRRC is also rated A3 by Moody's).
+That still doesn’t quite explain why investors – especially offshore ones – would be happy to bet their money on Chinese railways.
+However, taking a closer look at who the issuers were is instructive: both are state-backed companies with useful connections and an implicit anti-failure guarantee (CRRC, for instance, is rated A3 by Moody’s).
 As advisers we spoke to suggest, convertible debt offerings by investment-grade Chinese companies are a rare commodity.

-Still, being state-backed doesn't mean an infrastructure company couldn't stagnate and investors wouldn't bet on one without trusting the business plan for the years ahead.
-Therein lies the main clue to understanding why Chinese rolling-stock convertible debt is currently a hot ticket.
+Still, being state-backed doesn’t mean an infrastructure company couldn’t stagnate.
+Investors wouldn’t bet on one without trusting the business plan for the years ahead.
+And therein lies the main clue to understand why Chinese rolling-stock equity is currently a hot ticket.